-We fiercely back exceptional founders that will change millions of lives for the better
+We fiercely back founders changing millions of lives for the better.
+From workplace zen to financial literacy: we’re here for it all.

 We look at “4-T’s”